Undergraduate Admissions and Orientation

 Freshman Admission Requirements

-• Cumulative high school GPA of 2.75, or
+• Cumulative high school GPA of 2.75

-• ACT composite score of 21 or SAT score of 1060, or
+• SAT score of 1060 or ACT composite score of 21

-• Ranked in the top 20 percent of their high school graduating class or
+• Ranked in the top 20 percent of their high school graduating class

 • A GED cumulative score of 480 or HiSET cumulative score of 45

 Applicants who meet at least one of the above criteria will be admitted to NMSU.
 An applicant who does not meet admission requirements may be admitted if a review of additional academic information indicates that the student would be successful at NMSU.
-When reviewing the admissibility of students, Undergraduate Admission and Orientation considers many factors, including high school GPA, test scores, dual-credit coursework, leadership experience, community involvement, and other accomplishments.
+When reviewing the admissibility of students, Undergraduate Admissions considers many factors, including high school GPA, test scores, dual-credit coursework, leadership experience, community involvement, and other accomplishments.
 Applicants may be asked for additional information, including a personal statement, to support their application.

 More information about scholarships is available at https://fa.nmsu.edu/scholarships